Fastnachtspiel

-Fastnachtspiel (plural fastnachtspiele, English "shrovetide play") was a type of play performed on Shrove Tuesday or fastnacht during the sixteenth century as a part of pre-lenten carnivals.
+A Fastnachtspiel (English "Shrovetide play"), plural Fastnachtspiele, was a type of play performed in what is now Germany on Shrove Tuesday (Fastnacht) during the sixteenth century as a part of pre-Lenten carnivals.
 Extant examples mostly originated from the city of Nuremberg (although they were performed widely) and Hans Sachs was considered the most prolific in this form.
-Though sometimes performed on stage, fastnachtspiele were most often performed on the street or town square as a part of the carnival celebration.
+Though sometimes performed on stage, Fastnachtspiele were usually performed in a street or town square as a part of the carnival celebrations.
 Productions usually lacked props and only had simply scenery.
-Fastnachtspiele typically used preexisting stories from ancient or medieval works which were adapted to contemporary conditions.
-Playwrights like Sachs took major inspiration from the Decameron and earlier burlesque stories.
+Fastnachtspiele typically used existing stories from ancient or medieval works which were adapted to contemporary conditions.
+Playwrights such as Sachs took major inspiration from The Decameron of the 14th century and from earlier burlesque stories.